 Flint, Michigan — Helen Taylor, Jeremy Piper and Ridgway White have been elected to the Board of Trustees of the Charles Stewart Mott Foundation, effective January 1, 2016.

 Taylor, state director of The Nature Conservancy’s Michigan chapter, also serves as one of Governor Snyder’s representative on the Great Lakes Commission, an interstate agency promoting the integrated and comprehensive development, use and conservation of the water and related natural resources of the Great Lakes basin and St. Lawrence River.

 Piper, a Flint-area attorney, also serves as board chair of the Flint Cultural Center Corporation, which oversees the management and maintenance of the center’s 33-acre campus and several institutions, including The Whiting, Sloan Museum, Buick Gallery and Longway Planetarium.

-White, whom the Board of Trustees already had appointed as the fourth president of the Foundation in January 2015, has been a driving force behind public-private partnerships aimed at improving quality of life in the Foundation’s home community of Flint, Mich.
+White, whom the Board of Trustees already had appointed as the fourth president of the Foundation in January 2015, has been a driving force behind public-private partnerships aimed at improving quality of life in the Foundation’s home community of Flint, Michigan.